-Many quality control measures are implemented on the laboratory data at the point of data ingest into the NEON database.
-For example, data formats are constrained and data values are controlled through the provision of controlled lists of values (LOV's), which reduces the number of processing steps necessary to prepare the raw data for publication.
-The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Validation for Microbial Metagenomic Sequences (NEON.DP1.10107).
-This document is provided with every download of this data product.
+Constraints are implemented during the process of ingest into the NEON database.
+The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Validation for NEON Raw Data Validation for Microbial Metagenomic Sequences (NEON.DP1.10107), provided with every download of this data product.
 Contained within this file is a field named 'entryValidationRulesParser', which describes syntactically the validation rules for each field built into the data ingest validation.
-Data entry constraints are described in Nicl syntax in the validation file provided with every data download, and the Nicl language is described in NEON's Ingest Conversion Language (NICL) specifications (AD[14]).
+Data entry constraints are described in Nicl syntax in the validation file provided with every data download, and the Nicl language is described in NEON's Ingest Conversion Language (NICL) specifications (AD[16]).